Ayu369-gen/Vision-assistant/README.md

 - Steps to reproduce (if applicable)
 - Any relevant logs / stack traces

-## License
-This repository does not include a license file by default.
-Add a license suitable for your needs (MIT, Apache-2.0, etc.) before sharing or using this code in production.

 ## Acknowledgements
 - LiveKit agents and rtc libraries for real-time infrastructure primitives
 - Deepgram, Silero, and OpenAI used as example providers in the sample code

-If you want a walkthrough to adapt this to your own stack (different LLM or TTS), tell me which providers you plan to use and I can provide specific code and environment configuration snippets.